Overview

 Building the blueprint.

-From there, I leaned on survey results, feedback from the Amplifii team, and direct conversations with users to better understand our two core audiences: creators (sellers) and brands (buyers).
-Mapping out features based on these insights broke the project into clear, manageable phases, giving the team direction and making the entire process more structured and strategic.
+I leaned on survey results, feedback from the Amplifii team, and direct conversations with users to better understand our two core audiences: creators (sellers) and brands (buyers).

 Sitemap outlining the Seller Dashboard and Marketplace

-Unlike traditional e-commerce platforms, Amplifii’s transaction process wasn’t just a simple checkout.
-Buyers send an offer, sellers accept and fulfill it, and buyers confirm completion - turning it into a multi-step journey rather than a one-click purchase.
-A key challenge was determining when payments would be processed and when sellers would receive them.
+Buyers send an offer, sellers accept and fulfill it, and buyers confirm completion - turning the transaction process into a multi-step journey rather than a one-click purchase.

-User flows detailing the transaction process for standard interactions, and more involved ones like custom content creation
+User flows detailing the transaction process

 Quantifying influence with the Amplifii Score.